 Again, I find myself confused in the answer, position and feeling.
 Are we really the only free country in the MENA region?
-Have we succeeded in building a cohesive democracy over ten years as everyone envies us and congratulates us for?
+Have we succeeded in building a cohesive democracy over 10 years, as everyone envies us and congratulates us for?
 Unfortunately, the facts and figures say quite different things.

 What is happening on the Tunisian street, on the ground, apart from the articles celebrating the Tunisian experience?

 The reality is very different from what you see in the rankings of freedom of the press and freedom of expression by international organizations such as Freedom House or Transparency International.
 I think it has become the duty of an objective writer to explain this to the rest of the peoples of the region and the world.

 At the beginning of 2021, which is 10 years after the revolution of freedom and dignity, the Tunisian authorities arrested, within one week, more than 2,000 demonstrators with no respect to legal procedures.
 It is a frightening figure which reflects the big steps backward that the current Tunisian authorities have taken by suppressing peaceful demonstrators demanding development, social and economic justice, and holding the corrupt accountable.